Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2015-10-01-jcr-checksum-compare.md

 Basic functionality exists for downloading the raw JSON Dump for the comparison defined in the Configuration Tab.

 > This functionality currently does not support the authentication credentials defined with each Host.

+# JCR Compare via curl

+To use the tool, do the following:

+1. `HTTP GET /bin/acs-commons/jcr-compare.hashes.txt?path=/content/my-site` where `/content/my-site` should be replaced with the path you want to generate hashes for.
+For example:
+`curl -u admin:admin http://localhost:4502/bin/acs-commons/jcr-compare.hashes.txt?path=/content/my-site > hashes_pub1.txt`
+2. Save the output to a file and sort the results using the sort command on a linux machine then diff them.
+For example:

+{% highlight xml %}
+cat hashes_pub1.txt | sort > hashes_pub1_sorted.txt
+cat hashes_pub2.txt | sort > hashes_pub2_sorted.txt
+diff hashes_pub1_sorted.txt hashes_pub2_sorted.txt
+{% endhighlight %}

+Once you know which paths are different then you can go to each server you retrieved a diff against and use the `HTTP GET /bin/acs-commons/jcr-compare.dump.json` servlet to get a dump of the content.
+For example here is how you would request this for a particular node:

+`curl -u admin:admin http://localhost:4502/bin/acs-commons/jcr-compare.dump.json?path=/content/my-site/en/jcr:content`

+Then you can use a JSON diff tool like this one or the one to manually see the differences: [http://tlrobinson.net/projects/javascript-fun/jsondiff](http://tlrobinson.net/projects/javascript-fun/jsondiff)